-Material of representative Heterotrigona as well as other Papuasian meliponines was examined from the collections of the Division of Entomology, University of Kansas Natural History Museum, Lawrence (SEMC) and the Claus Rasmussen Collection, Aarhus University, Denmark (CRCD).
-For the descriptive work, we have followed the format of Rasmussen et al.

-(in rev.), and the terminology of Engel (2001), Michener (2007), and, for venational elements and inner metatibial structures, Rasmussen et al. (in rev.).
+Material of representative Heterotrigona as well as other Papuasian meliponines was examined from the collections of the Division of Entomology, University of Kansas Natural History Museum, Lawrence (SEMC); the Division of Invertebrate Zoology, American Museum of Natural History, New York (AMNH); Naturalis Biodiversity Centre, Leiden, The Netherlands (RMNH); and the Claus Rasmussen Collection, Aarhus University, Denmark (CRCD).
+For the descriptive work, we have followed the format of Rasmussen et al. (in press), and the terminology of Engel (2001), Michener (2007), and, for venational elements and inner metatibial structures, Mason (1986) and Rasmussen et al. (in press).
+We have used the abbreviation P for preapical teeth of the mandible.
 Microphotographs were prepared using a Canon EOS-7D digital camera with a K-2 long-distance microscope lens.
-In reporting material examined, we have used standard symbols to indicate sexes and castes for eusocial insects: ♀, for reproductive female (in eusocial species this is the queen caste); ♂, for reproductive male (in eusocial species this is the drone caste); ♀, for sterile female (in eusocial species this is the worker caste); ∜, for the soldier caste (not applicable to the present species but occurring in at least some Tetragonisca Moure: vide Grüter et al., 2012).
+In reporting material examined, we have used standard translingual symbols to indicate sexes and castes for eusocial insects: Q (Venus symbol), for reproductive female (in eusocial species this is the queen caste); θ (meuter symbol), for sterile female (in eusocial species this is the worker caste); θ (Ura-